-Temporary driver: This type of pass is issued on a high limited basis for extenuating circumstances that are atypical from one's daily routines.
-Examples of this include, but are not limited to, medical appointments, dental appointments, fieldtrips (day-long and originating from Steel Center), court summons, PIAA athletic event that starts prior to the end of the school day, and approved private automotive work on site at Steel Center.
+Temporary driver: This type of pass is issued on a limited basis for extenuating circumstances that are atypical from one's daily routines.
+Please come to the Attendance office to receieve this pass upon arrival.
+This pass will be presented to staff at the doors during dismissal.
+Examples of this include, but are not limited to field trips, PIAA athletic event that starts prior to the end of the school day and approved private automotive work on site at Steel Center.